What is the difference between wether, weather, and whether?

 Wether, Weather, and WhetherThe words wether, weather, and whether sound identical, but their meanings are very different.

-From a grammatical perspective, the word wether is a noun.
+In grammar, the word wether is a noun.
 (More specifically, wether is a common noun and a gender-specific noun.)

 WhetherThe conjunction whether is similar to if.
 It is most often used to introduce an indirect question.
 (Provided the spelling is correct, whether is generally used correctly by native English speakers.
 The rules for using whether are covered in more detail in the lesson Whether and If.)